Waste Management

 filtering and reducing amount of rain water runoff entering the downtown storm sewer system.

-• Inspections are made using specialized television equipment.
+• Annually the City of Waterloo enters into a contract for a targeted segment for CIPP.
+Inspections are made using specialized television equipment.
 Compromised pipe and pipe in poor condition receive: cleaning, root removal; identify active laterals; CIPP lining; re-televise pipe; cut out laterals; grout laterals.

 • Incorporate sanitary sewer maps into GIS data base.